michael86/inventory-management-system-web-app/README.md

 - [ ] reduce price pie chart to only 5
 - [ ] add filters to both charts for highest and lowest
-- [ ] Create date object.
+- [x] Create date object.
 See notes above
+- [ ] update dateObject when searching by sku

 ### general